oscarftoro/oscarftoro.github.io/resources/templates/md/posts/2017-03-16-oscarftoro.md

 Computer Science research and Applied Mathematics.

-Academia is full of treasures ready to help you grow your business, whether you have a difficult problem to solve, or a process to automate,  [drop me a line](mailto:oscarftoro@protonmail.com?subject=helloOscar)  I will be glad to hear from you.
+Academia is full of treasures ready to help you grow your business, whether you have a difficult problem to solve, or a process to automate, <span class="ow"> [drop me a line](mailto:oscarftoro@protonmail.com?subject=helloOscar) </span>  I will be glad to hear from you.

 ##### I choose to work with
 <span class='ow'><a href="http://www.erlang.org">Erlang</a> </span>,